Alveel/minio-manager/README.md

 - Re-use ServiceAccount object instead of MinioCredentials object which is effectively the same.
 - Allow cleaning up of removed resources, e.g. service account that doesn't have a related bucket.
 - Improve logging not to show stack trace when log level is not DEBUG.
-- Create container image of project
+- Improve logging to show log level before the message.
 - Add colours to different log levels.
+- Create container image of project.
+- Add lifecycle management to created buckets.
+- Consider implementing object locking.

 ---